Top notch vintage off the beaten track

 Why I love it: Vintage pieces are often more affordable than new ones.
 Better prices, better quality and unique design -– ditch the high street and go second-hand.

-How to find it: Various locations and dates -– see website for more info
+Location: Various locations and dates -– see website for more info

 London’s hippest shopping and dining arcade